Last updated 08/24/2011, dg

 The speech it produces is of quite high quality for the time (and for a single-chip IC).
 It rates reasonably well in intelligibility, but is not very natural sounding.
 64 different phonemes are available, and 4 levels of intonation.

 The SC-01A (nor SC-01) is not available on a regular basis from any known suppliers—what's left is NOS (New, old stock).
-The chip was last made in the late 1980's, and SSI told us that due to the types of processes used in this analog chip, it was unlikely to be made again--too complicated to transfer the technology.
+The chip was last made in the late 1980's, and SSI told us then that due to the types of processes used in this analog chip, it was unlikely to be made again--too complicated to transfer the technology.
 (However, we never had really good communication with SSI, so take this with a grain of salt.)

 The SSI-263 (or whatever you prefer calling it) is quite an upgrade from the SC-01; it has many more control registers, a different package and pinout, and so on.
 As far as I know, it has the same analog formant synthesis core as the SC-01, and is also capable of intelligible (but not necessarily natural sounding) speech.
 “Last buy” was likewise many years ago, so any supplies are NOS.